-Gender equality is the state in which access to rights or opportunities is unaffected by gender.
+Gender equality definition is the state in which access to rights or opportunities is unaffected by gender.
 It’s not only women who are affected by gender inequality—all genders are impacted, including men, trans and gender-diverse people.
 This in turn impacts children and families, and people of all ages and backgrounds.

 Equality in gender does not mean that women and men will have or need the exact same resources, but that women’s, men’s, trans people’s and gender-diverse people’s rights, responsibilities and opportunities will not depend on their assigned gender at birth.